 Regardless of what the product or service is, somewhere a company is rolling out a better product or service.

 Somewhere, a company is offering better rates for a product or service you or your business uses.

 The unfortunate thing about it is that you cannot take advantage of either pricing or quality differences because you already paid for your current services, essentially creating a long-term contract that cannot be broken.

-Even in your personal life these things happen, especially if you are tech geek and love having the latest innovations.
+Even in your personal life, these things happen, especially if you are a tech geek and love having the latest innovations.